ONE

 It was supposed

-she said, “Are you ready for this?”
+will make it worse.
+“Are you ready for this?”

 I didn’t answer.